equetzal/huronOS-build-tools/docs/development/how-to-create-a-build.md

 ---
 # Building huronOS

-To build huronOS you'll be needing to follow several steps:
+To build huronOS you'll need to follow several steps:

 1. **Install Debian:**
-   Firstly install on a computer Debian 11.6 with a minimal installation setup.
-Make sure to do not install **any** extra software mentioned on the installer, and do not setup extra users other than root. (if you do, erase them)
+   First, install Debian 11.6 in a computer with a minimal installation setup.
+Make sure to not install **any** extra software mentioned on the installer, and do not setup extra users other than root. (if you do, erase them).

 2. **Get huronOS-build-tools**
    Clone this repo on the `/` root directory of your newly installed Debian.